-Is there a policy in place?
-Interpretation guide 0 - No measures (i.e., no support) Nutrition support should reflect the provision of food, vouchers for the purchase of food, or other nutrition support by the county (for county surveys) or state (for state surveys).
-Nutrition support provided only to some subgroups would count (e.g., school children, homeless individuals).
-1 - Support Expanding eligibility or benefit amounts for previously existing programs would count.
-State or county reference to only federally funded nutrition programs for nutrition support does not count (e.g., Pandemic-EBT, SNAP, WIC).
-99 - No information available to determine policy in place Food or nutrition support that is offered by charitable organizations or other non-governmental programs, without an explicit county policy, does not count.
-If a state or county had a pre-pandemic nutrition policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0.
-If evidence of a county policy is not found on government websites or other sources, check largest school district for school-based programs and code accordingly.
-Examples that include largest school districts that distribute food to virtual learning students (county survey) or student meal programs from the Department of Education (state survey) would both count.
-Examples that provide funding to another program and supported by the county would count.
-This includes but not limited to COVID- specific food banks.
-Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided nutrition support at one point, but that program has since expired, this would be coded as 0.
-Code 0 if/when a program expires.
-If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration.
-County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.
+- Nutrition support should reflect the provision of food, vouchers for the purchase of food, or other nutrition support by the county (for county surveys) or state (for state surveys). - Nutrition support provided only to some subgroups would count (e.g., school children, homeless individuals). - Expanding eligibility or benefit amounts for previously existing programs would count. - State or county reference to only federally funded nutrition programs for nutrition support does not count (e.g., Pandemic-EBT, SNAP, WIC). - Food or nutrition support that is offered by charitable organizations or other non-governmental programs, without an explicit county policy, does not count. - If a state or county had a pre-pandemic nutrition policy/program that was not supplemented or changed specifically to address COVID-19, this would be coded as 0. - If evidence of a county policy is not found on government websites or other sources, check largest school district for school-based programs and code accordingly. - Examples that include largest school districts that distribute food to virtual learning students (county survey) or student meal programs from the Department of Education (state survey) would both count. - Examples that provide funding to another program and supported by the county would count.
+This includes but not limited to COVID- specific food banks. - Reminder: If a state (for state surveys) or county (for county surveys) had a program that provided nutrition support at one point, but that program has since expired, this would be coded as 0. - Code 0 if/when a program expires.
+If no explicit indication that the program has expired, but the policy is no longer documented, continue with code indicating support (1) until there is evidence of expiration. - County reference only to a state program without their own specific county-level implementation of that program would not count for coding this indicator and should be coded as a 99.